Thermodynamics and weak cosmic censorship conjecture in the Kerr-AdS black hole

 We assume that the absorbed fermion has energy $\omega$ and angular momentum $j$.
 As it drops into the black hole, the internal energy $M$ and angular momentum $J$ of the black hole would change according to

 Due to the first law of thermodynamics, Eq.(\ref{emr}) can be rewritten as

 In the normal phase space, the initial state of the black hole is represented by $(m, a, r_h)$, while the final state is represented by $(m+dm, a+da, r_h+dr_h)$.
 That is, the absorbed fermions will change the configurations of the black holes.
-However, the horizon is always determined by the function $\Delta(r)$.
-In other words, for the horizon the relation $\Delta(r_h+dr_h)=0$ always holds.
+However, the horizon is always determined by the function $\Delta(r)$, i.e., $\Delta(r_h+dr_h)=0$ always holds.
 Thus, the change of the horizon should satisfy